Travel slowly, staying in vacation rentals (villas, farms, cottages, apartments)

 We discovered slow travel style after making the mistake of taking a whirlwind three week trip to Spain.
 Everyday was a new city.
 I promised myself never again.
 We got to do a long slow travel when I worked for three months in the Netherlands in 1990 and again in 1996.
 We learned how to shop, use the appliances, live without a car and open our minds to other cultures.
 My latest trip was studying for 4 weeks at an intensive French language school in Villefranche sur Mer.

 I've lived in the Seattle region for over 30 years and love the Pacific Northwest.
 We spend much of our time hiking, gardening and searching for wildflowers.
 I have been involved with computers since receiving one of the early degrees in Computer Science from UC Berkeley and I currently work for a software company in Seattle.

-Roz from Massachusetts
+Roz from California

 Suburban Philadelphia was my childhood home.
 At college near Boston, I fell in love with both New England and my future husband.
 For most of my working life I was a librarian - first in an elementary school library, and then in the technology department of a library services company.

 Now in retirement, I feel so lucky finally to be able to indulge a passion for travel.
 When we're not off on our latest adventure, I'm usually traveling virtually - either in books (I LOVE to read) or via the computer.
 (I also LOVE my Mac!)